nocillax/it-NXInventra/docs/PRD1.md

 ### 4.6 Access Tab

-- Lists users with roles: Owner / Writer / Viewer.
+- Lists users with roles: Owner / Editor / Viewer.
 - Add by email / username.
 - Remove button for each user.
 - **Mock Example:**